← Back to Flight Club

 Asymmetric Return Profile

-The strategy exhibits favorable asymmetry: capturing 106.7% of benchmark gains while experiencing only 71.2% of benchmark losses.
-This 1.50:1 capture ratio reflects the quality bias in portfolio construction, which provided downside protection during the elevated-volatility conditions of February and March 2026.
+The strategy exhibits favorable asymmetry: capturing 114.0% of benchmark gains while experiencing 78.5% of benchmark losses.
+This 1.45:1 capture ratio reflects the quality bias inherent in our dual-screen approach.
+Upside capture recovered materially as the post-Hormuz relief rally restored full participation, while downside capture held near the prior level.

 IMPORTANT CAUTION

-The current asymmetry ratio (1.50:1) should not be extrapolated as a permanent characteristic.
-It reflects a period that includes both favorable and severely hostile conditions, and has compressed from earlier observations as the March 2026 stress tested downside capture more rigorously.
-We present it as evidence of defensive characteristics, not a structural guarantee.
+The current capture ratio (1.45:1) should not be extrapolated as a permanent characteristic.
+It improved this period as the relief rally restored upside capture, and it will compress during adverse regimes.
+We present it as early evidence of defensive characteristics, not as a guaranteed feature.

 Drawdown and Recovery Expectations